hrshit18/EduBot-AI/README.md

 ├── assets/                    # Static assets and sample images └── .gitignore
 ```

+System Workflow (Flowchart)
+This flowchart outlines the step-by-step process followed by the EduBot-AI application, from input to output using Azure AI services.

 ```mermaid
 graph TD
     A[Start: Upload File] --> B[Extract Text with OCR]